turingschool/career-development-curriculum/module_one/learning_to_pair.md

 * What are the relating styles present across our cohorts?
 * How could we work together successfully?
 * What do we expect each of these different communication styles to look like?
+* How would you describe this person’s ability to communicate?

 #### Volunteer Group Activity
 A team is made up of each of the relating styles: